MiczFlor/RPi-Jukebox-RFID/docs/sphinx/developer/coreapps.rst

 run_sphinx.sh
 -------------------------

-This re-builds the documentation using a Sphinx flow.
-Located in the main directory.
+This command rebuilds the documentation using a Sphinx flow, located in the main directory.

-The documentation is build partially from auto-generated RST-files.
+The documentation is built partially from auto-generated RST-files.
-The auto-generated files contain the :ref:`userguide/rpc_command_reference:RPC Command Reference` and :ref:`userguide/rpc_command_alias_reference:RPC Command Alias Reference`.
+Thee files contain the :ref:`userguide/rpc_command_reference:RPC Command Reference` and :ref:`userguide/rpc_command_alias_reference:RPC Command Alias Reference`.

-Call:

 .. code-block:: bash

     run_jukebox.py -a

-to regenerate these RST files.
-This only needs to be done when the RPC call references need to be updated in the documentation flow.
+The above command regenerate these RST files.
+This only needs to be done when the RPC call references need to be updated within the documentation flow.